tgtechy/CombinePDFs/README.md

 Not currently.
 The app is designed for Windows 10/11.

 ### **Can I build it myself?**
-Yes — full build instructions are included above.
+Yes — build instructions are included above.

 ---